oguzsaracc/Zendesk-Ticket-Viewer/README.md

 # Zendesk-Ticket-Viewer

 Customer service project that allows the creation and management of support tickets.
+In this project, you will able to display all the ticket in our Zendesk System.

+## What are the features in this project?

+      - It connected to the Zendesk API successfully.
+      - All the tickets requested from the account and tickets are displayed in a list.
+      - Each list in the page will display number of ticket that you choose.
+      - By clicking the ticket that you select you could see individual information.
+Once you click again on same ticket it will hide the information.
+      - OAuth2 protocol implemented in this project for security.

 ## Installation and Usage: